MohaElder/Trip/README.md

 ![calendar_2](./doc_assets/D.png)

 Lastly, Let's Plan A Trip does not require login, you just go to the website, and you can click the save button to **save the trip file locally** and edit it next time.

-## Features

-1. Unlimited Wysiwyg Note(for the dashboard and each trip segments)
-2. Trip Segmentation
-3. An Itinenary Calendar that **supports the itinenary of each day**, includes information of: Start, End, Brief, Transportation, Stay, side note, and the time specific itinenary of that day
-4. Transportation Info that includes transportation type, departure & arrival time, transportation number & station address(both optional)
-5. Stay Info that includes confirmation link(optional), name, address, cost, and stay type.
-It automatically updates the cost to the budget table.
-6. A budget table that supports quantity and sum calculation.
-7. An overview of the whole trip's calendar from the Dashboard view.
-8. An overview of the whole trip's budget from the Dashboard view.

 ## Roadmap